chanwit/ekz/docs/cmd/ekz_create_cluster.md

   # Create the 'dev' cluster (alternative syntax)
   ekz create cluster dev

+  # Create the default cluster in the host mode
+  # This command runs the cluster using all (net,ipc,pid,uts) host namespaces,
+  # similar to run it directly on the local machine.
+  ekz create cluster --host

   # Create an EKS-D cluster with the EKZ provider
   # This command creates an EKS-D-compatible K0s-based cluster.
   ekz --provider=ekz create cluster